-An Incredible gravity-defying coffee table designed by Team Form for Ronald Schmitt in the 1970s.
+An Incredible gravity-defying coffee table designed by Ronald Schmitt produced by Team Form for in the 1970s.
 This is Ronald Schmitt's most iconic design.
 The base of this table is made from solid Carrera marble and is extremely heavy.
 The table was made in Switzerland and designed in Germany, rare to see in the United States.

 The thick oval glass top lays loose on the marble base only held in to place by a chromed metal clip.
 The oval plate glass is 19mm.

 The marble veins are soft waves of vanilla white, creamy beige, and light grey This piece has such a dramatic profile and is sure to be a show stopper in any home.

 Tiny pin-chip in the glass (pictured).
 Some light scratching on the glass top.
 Overall the glass is in very good condition and presents well.

 Dimensions 51"L x 16.5"H x 39"W